ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 Save ACP model to .acph5 file.

 * **Parameters**
-- path : Path to file.
+- path: Path to file.
-- cache_data : Whether to cache current state of model or not.
+- cache_data: Whether to cache current state of model or not.

 #### save_analysis_model(path)